 Madrigal provides sophisticated website content.
-Our people have been involved with online communication since last century.
+Our people have been involved with online communication since the last century.
 Although search engine algorithms and search engine optimisation techniques change rapidly, the requirement for clear and accessible writing remains the most important consideration.
 We have to continually remind our web-developers that the old adage, content is king, continues to hold.
-In many ways real content is becoming more and more important as Google becomes immune to SEO practices designed only to fool the algorithm.
+In many ways, real content is becoming more and more important as Google becomes immune to SEO practices designed only to fool the algorithm.

 The Madrigal approach to website content

 Your website, very often, is a person’s first introduction to your business – it is their first meeting with you.

 You want to convert this visitor into a loyal customer – your success depends on creating a meaningful and sustainable customer relationship – this is customer engagement.

 Is your website engaging?

 Engagement is the ultimate objective.
 In customer-behaviour theory you get your customer to move along a sequence of steps from recognizing a need; to making a buying decision; to developing a relationship with your company.

 Getting your customers into this sequence and ultimately engaging with your business is the aim of your website’s content, it determines how it is written and how it is presented.

 Madrigal Communications uses a seven-step model, the Seven Cs.
 It explains how to get your customer engaged with your business through your website and provides the basis for developing appropriate content.
 Contact us for more information about the Seven Cs.

 Getting their attention